CAMPSITE RULES & POLICIES

 23. Noise is to be kept to a minimum after 10.00pm for the comfort of all campers.

-24. Current health orders and recommendations relating to Covid-19 are to be adhered to (these are available at (these are available at www.wa.gov.au)
+24. Current health orders and recommendations relating to Covid-19 are to be adhered to.
+(These are available at www.wa.gov.au)

 We thank you in advance for helping us to keep this campsite a safe place that can be enjoyed by all who stay here.